The British Shorthair cat is very peculiar breed indeed.

 How long do British Shorthairs live?

 British Shorthairs are generally healthy cats.
-Studies conducted by the UK breed committee suggests that British Shorthairs have a life expectancy of around 18 to 20 years.
-British Shorthairs do not have any marked genetic disease; they are generally a very healthy breed if they keep their weight in check.
+Studies conducted by the UK breed committee suggest that British Shorthairs have a life expectancy of around 18 to 20 years.
+These cats do not have any marked genetic disease and are generally a very healthy breed if appropriately cared for.

 Are British Shorthair cats intelligent?